 3.2 As noted in the Local Plan schedule above, the Council has a fully adopted Local Plan, comprising five development plan documents and accompanying Policies Map.
 However, it is a requirement of the Government to keep Local Plans up to date.
-Given the Mayor of London is producing a new London Plan, the Council intends to update (and consolidate) all the documents forming the current Local Plan simultaneously to ensure continued conformity with the London Plan.
-The updated documents will also reflect recent changes to national policy and ensure Harrow can continue to deliver upon its housing target.
+Given the Mayor of London has produced a new London Plan, the Council intends to update (and consolidate) all the documents forming the current Local Plan simultaneously to ensure continued conformity with the London Plan.
+The updated documents will also reflect recent changes to national policy (NPPF updates and any relevant legislative changes) and ensure Harrow can continue to deliver upon its housing target.